THURSDAY, FEBRUARY 23, 2023

-Jennifer is Secretary and Membership Chair of the Elder & Special Needs Law Section of the North Carolina Bar Association as well as a Secretary and council member of the NC chapter of the National Academy of Elder Law Attorneys (NAELA).
+Jennifer is Vice-Chair of the Elder & Special Needs Law Section of the North Carolina Bar Association as well as a Secretary and council member of the NC chapter of the National Academy of Elder Law Attorneys (NAELA).
 She is a past president of the New Hanover County Estate Planning Council.
 She was a 2012–2013 Borchard Foundation Center on Law and Aging Fellow.

 Jennifer is a Board Certified Specialist in Elder Law by the North Carolina State Board of Legal Specialization and a Certified Elder Law Attorney by ABA-accredited National Elder Law Foundation.

 Jennifer earned her B.A. in Political Science the University of Alabama and her J.D. from the University of Alabama School of Law.